-FuelCell Energy’s SureSource Recovery plant is located at natural gas letdown stations to generate ultra-clean power and heat and to utilize, what is in essence, ‘free’ energy from the pressure-reduction process to generate additional zero- emissions power, all in a highly efficient manner.
+FuelCell Energy’s SureSource Recovery systems are located at natural gas letdown stations to generate ultra-clean power and heat and to utilize, what is in essence, ‘free’ energy from the pressure-reduction process to generate additional zero- emissions power, all in a highly efficient manner.
 The SureSource Recovery solution is comprised of a SureSource fuel cell plant and a turbo-expander.
-The turbo–expander electricity production is based on the amount of gas flow through the pressure-reduction station.
-The fuel cell, configured for combined heat and power (CHP), provides the heat otherwise produced from the gas-fired boilers, improving the station’s carbon footprint and reducing emissions.
+The turbo–expander electricity production is based on the amount of gas flow through the pressure-reduction station, and requires a supply of heat to prevent overcooling the pressure reduced gas.
+The fuel cell, configured for combined heat and power (CHP), provides the heat, which is usually produced from gas-fired boilers, improving the station’s carbon footprint and reducing emissions.

-The combination provides a unique, continuous and variable output electric power generator.
+The combination provides a unique, electric power generator, combining baseload and variable power output.
 The solution operates in parallel with the existing let-down station and offers the utility station operator the ability to add a clean grid power resource at the station, while improving the efficiency of the natural gas delivery system.